Harmoware/Harmoware-VIS/README.md

 ### LinemapInput

-Display a dialog to select the file for which "line map data" is set, and set it to Harmoware-VIS state `linemapData` from the read data.
+The LinemapInput will display a dialog to select the file for "line map data" and set it to Harmoware-VIS state as `linemapData`.

 ##### Examples